Football Night in America: 2023

 2023 saw few changes to the pregame show.
 Former New England Patriots safety Devin McCourty joined this season and was added to the studio set, replacing Dungy, who was reassigned to the on-site crew with Jac Collinsworth and Harrison.
 From Week 16 to the Divisional round, Ahmed Fareed took over as host due to Taylor going on maternity leave.
 Florio also made a full-time return to the studio this season.

 2024

 After missing the final 3 weeks of the previous season as well as the previous year's postseason due to maternity leave, Maria Taylor returned for her third year as host of FNIA.
-2024 also saw few changes to the pregame show, but the only significant change was to the show's final block, with the "Sunday Funday" segment replacing the "Best of Week (number)" as well as a major change to the show's final segment, the "Lowe's Home Team Picks" (in which the picks are no longer made individually on camera as in previous years).

-2025
+2026

-There were little to no changes made for the 2025 season, except Verizon now sponsors the picks format, replacing Lowe's, who became the main sponsor of FNIA.
+In March 2026, Tony Dungy announced that he would leave FNIA.
+On April 26, 2026, during NBA Showtime, Taylor announced that former Pittsburgh Steelers head coach Mike Tomlin would join the panel for the 2026 season, and that the program would now be broadcast from the site of each game throughout the season (rather than only selected weeks).
+The next day, Chris Simms announced that he would also depart FNIA.